daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 are possibly performed in multiple threads.
 The safety of the code is granted by:

-1. a `SensorAcquisition` can be modified only by the thread of `SensorNetwork`, and never changed after it becomes public (i.e., the smart-pointers `current` is substitute by `filling`)
+1. a `SensorAcquisition` object can be modified only by the thread of `SensorNetwork`, and never changed after it becomes public (i.e., the smart-pointers `current` is substitute by `filling`)
 2. the smart pointer exchange is protected by a mutex.